 Financial liabilities are de-recognised when the obligation specified in the contract is discharged, cancelled or expired.
 It is the Company's policy that when there is a change to the contractual terms of a financial liability, the Company will use quantitative criteria to establish if the change in the contractual terms resulted in an extinguishment of the financial liability.
-The Company will also consider qualitative criteria to assess if the change in the contractual terms resulted in a substantially different revised terms and accordingly will account for the change in the contractual terms as an extinguishment even if the quantitative criteria are not met.
+The Company will also consider qualitative criteria to assess if the change in the contractual terms were to be substantially different and accordingly will account for the change in the contractual terms as an extinguishment even if the quantitative criteria are not met.